FraunhoferIEE/curriculumagent/docs/agents/junior.rst

 to mimic the actions of the greedy :doc:`tutor` agent.
 The purpose of this agent is to fit a sequential neural network, i.e., the weights of the network, on the input data of the Grid2Op environment.
 After a successful training, the weights are then used for the :doc:`senior` in order to warm start the Deep Reinforcement Learning approach.
-Accordingly the *Junior* sub agent plays a vital role in the curriculum approach.
+Accordingly, the *Junior* sub agent plays a vital role in the curriculum approach.

 Usage